 Worms will attack this tree and they love the flower and the foliage.
 The Genista moth larvae are its main problem also called the sophora worm.
-Spray with Bacillus Thuringiensis also called BT.
+The best spray to use is Bacillus Thuringiensis also called BT.
 It comes in liquid and or powder form.
 Ask for a product called Thuricide (contains BT) at your local nursery it will do the job.
 BT is a biological pesticide.
 Learn more about this at Wikipedia.

 Try picking these worms and their larvae one by one.
 Use a good pair of tweezers to do the job.
 You can also do your best to attract birds to your trees or garden.
-Most birds will eat worms and the larvae.
+Most birds will eat worms and larvae.
 Orioles and warblers love them.
-A good idea is to place a water fountain or large birdbath to attract these type of birds.
+A good idea is to place a water fountain or large birdbath to attract these type of birds to your area.